 Direct contributions to a child's Roth IRA can be a gift from you or someone else's.
 And they really are gifts that keep being given.
-Since Roth IRAs can be invested in almost any type of asset, they are likely to perform much better than a savings bond or an old bank account.
+Since Roth IRAs can be invested in almost any type of asset, including gold, they are likely to perform much better than a savings bond or an old bank account.
 Your child, regardless of age, can contribute to an IRA as long as they have earned income, defined by the IRS as all taxable income and wages from working as an employee or from running or owning a business.

+Furthermore, there are many IRA Gold custodians who can help you manage your investments.
 With a custodial Roth IRA, you can help your child start saving for retirement as soon as they start earning income.
 Because Roth IRA contributions are made with after-tax money and can be withdrawn at any time, these accounts are a great option for your child to be financially successful in the long term.
 The limit for opening a Roth IRA is not based on age, but on income.
 A 10-year-old child can have a Roth IRA if they earned income from a job or other self-employment.

 Opening a Roth IRA for children involves opening a Roth IRA with custody in your name.
 You can use the services highlighted above to open a Roth IRA account for a minor.
 A child, nor any parent, guardian, or loved one can contribute to a Roth IRA for children if the account owner has no earned income.
 The child's income serves as a limiting factor for making contributions to a Roth IRA or a traditional IRA.